Benefits of Essential Oils

 Although it has been used throughout the world, the peppermint plant is a native to the Mediterranean and can most prominently be found in gardens in North American and European Countries.
 Commonly referred to as the world’s oldest medicine, this cross between a spearmint and water mint plant is used in soaps, shampoos, ice cream and toothpaste as well as used for medical reasons.

-Peppermint Essential Oil Fights Against:
+Peppermint Essential Oil Benefits and Uses:

 Eucalyptus Globulus Essential Oil